PaperSheeper/VeriOover-SV/README.md

 ```

 ## Authors
-This project is an implementation of the paper *VeriOover: A Verifier for Detecting Signed Integers Overflow*, by Jian Fang, Haipeng Qu,Rongqian Zhou, Yaojun Hou and Xuan Zhang.
+This project is the implementation of the paper *VeriOover: A Verifier for Detecting Signed Integers Overflow*, by Jian Fang, Haipeng Qu,Rongqian Zhou, Yaojun Hou and Xuan Zhang.